tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>
 Here is an overview of the setup with deployed namespaces: <br />
 <img src="images/Topology-goat-aks.png" style="float: center; align: center;" alt="Defender for Containers environment setup" >

+**Note:** In my case, I ued _kubenet_ for kubernetes network driver and _Calico_ for network policies but it does not matter in this context and is not needed either.

 ## Defender for Containers